mkavulich/ccpp-doc/CCPPtechnical/source/CompliantPhysicsParams.rst

 ccpp-arg-table
 --------------

-For each CCPP compliant scheme, the ``ccpp-arg-table`` should start with this set of lines
+For each CCPP compliant scheme, the ``ccpp-arg-table`` starts with this set of lines

 .. code-block:: fortran